BKaperick/Thio/src/README.md

 >         indexed from 0-7

 ###     runGame(self, savestates=True, verbose=0)
+>         INPUT
+>         savestates -- if is True, the board is deep-copied after each board change.
+>         verbose -- if is True, the board is printed after each black move.
 >         Iterates over the moves pulled from PGN file and plays the game described,
 >         printing along the way.
+>         RETURN
->         If savestates is True, the board is deep-copied after each board change.
+>         states -- if savestates is True, an array of board states detailing the
->         If verbose is True, the board is printed after each black move.
+>             history of the game, else None

 ###     checkStraights(self, end, team, piece=R)
 >         Given an end coordinate on range [1,8] and a team/piece, returns a list